 Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which depreciation expense.
-This is the amount by which depreciation exceeds capital outlays in the period.
+This is the amount by which capital outlay exceeds depreciation in the period.

-Capital outlays1,645,463Depreciation expense(2,126,025)
+Capital outlays \$ 2,503,670 Depreciation expense (2,168,218)